Muhammadreda264/paymob-lib/README.md

 - `PUT /api/reviews/<review_id>/` - Edit a review (authenticated users only).
 - `DELETE /api/reviews/<review_id>/` - Delete a review (authenticated users only).

-## Conclusion
-Cool Book Store is a simple yet powerful platform for book enthusiasts to share their thoughts and discover new reads.
-Feel free to contribute to the project or suggest features!